 “When curly or kinky hair is colored properly nothing could be more beautiful,” Titi said.
 “The way a curl is accented with the addition of color is simply stunning.
 Is coloring good for your hair?
 No. But does it make it look good?
 Absolutely.”

 The possibilities are endless with hair color.
-Just keep healthy hair before “hip” hair.
+Just prioritize healthy hair over “hip” hair.
 And ask a professional!